Skip to main content

 Furnace Humidifiers Pros And Cons

 So far, we’ve covered many reasons why a furnace humidifier might be a great addition to your comfort system.
 Increased comfort, protecting wood furnishings and potentially improving indoor air quality to name a few.
 However, furnace humidifiers do have some potential downsides.
-That’s why it’s important to understand the furnace humidifier pros and cons before making your decision.
+That’s why it’s important to understand the HVAC humidifier pros and cons before making your decision.

 A furnace humidifier can be a prone to mineral build-up and bacteria or mold growth in the humidifier and evaporator pad.
 Leaking water lines or clogged drain lines from the humidifier are potential issues as well.
 These types of issues can be mitigated with proper maintenance and annual inspections.
 While furnace humidifiers are not an absolute necessity, they do offer a number of benefits that make the effort and expense worthwhile.